nrkno/expect-openapi/readme.md

 });
 ```

-## testing object against a part of a openapi 3 spec
+## Expect object to match a part of a OpenAPI document

 ```ts
 import openapi from "./openapi.json"; // OpenAPI 3 schema